Craft is essentially the production of an item that requires skill to produce it. This makes most 'art' craft......Does it make craft 'art'?

 The artists at Ardmore follow their feelings and their instincts, although they are motivated by all sorts of influences that exist beyond the walls of this property and its gentle landscape.

 Whatever appeals, you will be sure to find something that you will respond to in this truly inspirational place.
 It embraces creativity and responsibility, teaching ownership in more ways than one.

 Artists like Nhlanhla Nsundwane are true to their traditional Zulu life.

-I personally love this hard sculptural work seen below, created by Petros Gumbi, for its authenticity, wit and flair.
+I personally love this hard sculptural work seen above, created by Petros Gumbi, for its authenticity, wit and flair.

 Handcrafted women's accessory bags are designed by Akosua Afriyie-Kumi and produced and woven in the village co-operatives of Northern Ghana.

 Using raffia as a fibre they also have leather handles and tassels and buckles.
 They are extremely colourful and hard-wearing with a tight weave and a quality finish to the product.